jnpacker/flux-demo/README.md

             labelSelector: app.kubernetes.io/part-of=flux
     ```
     8. Re-run the `flux bootstrap...` command after each of the changes or after making all the changes
+    9. `flux bootstrap` should have completed and all pods in the `flux-system` namespace should be running

+# Pacman via GitOps
+  1. Connect to the cluster running flux